GopikaR06-collab/Smart-Timer-Plug/README.md

    - Blynk Authentication Token
    - Wi-Fi SSID
    - Wi-Fi Password
-6. Select the ESP32 board.
+6. Select the ESP32 board & port.
 7. Upload the code.
 8. Open the Blynk app and control your smart plug.